Helicase, POLQ-like

-Helicase, POLQ-like, also known as helicase Q, hel308 and Holliday junction migration protein, encoded by the gene HELQ1, is a DNA helicase found in humans, archea and many other organisms.
+Helicase, POLQ-like, also known as Helicase Q (HELQ), HEL308 and Holliday junction migration protein, encoded by the gene HELQ1, is a DNA helicase found in humans, archea and many other organisms.

+HelQ is a replication-linked repair helicase that preserves DNA integrity through helping in the repair of DNA that has become damaged.

 Gene

-The gene encoding this enzyme, HELQ1, is located on chromosome 4q21 in humans.
+The gene encoding this enzyme, HELQ1, is located on chromosome 4q21.23 in humans.
 It is associated with the polymerase pathway.

 Nomenclature

 When first reported, Helicase Q was called "Holliday junction migration protein."

-Like many proteins, Hel308 was named after a previously discovered protein to which it had some connection.
-In this case, the "Hel" stands for "human helicase" and the "308" is a reference to the Drosophila melanogaster protein Mus308, to which it is homologous.
+HelQ was originally identified and purified by Marini and Wood when they were looking for human homologues of Mus308, a protein involved in inter-strand crosslink repair.
+PolQ, also known as Polymerase θ, encodes a polymerase domain homologous to Mus308.
+HelQ contains the homologous helicase domain.

 Classification

-Hel308 is part of DNA helicase superfamily II, a group of enzymes that wind and unwind DNA.
+Hel308 is part of DNA helicase Superfamily II.
+Superfamily II helicases are the largest and most diverse group and comprise helicases that contribute to a vast selection of roles including transcription, DNA repair, chromatin rearrangement and RNA metabolism.
+Human HelQ has been isolated and characterised as a ssDNA-dependent ATPase capable of translocating DNA with 3'-5' polarity.
+The HelQ apoenzyme is activated through ATP hydrolysis and ssDNA and forms active dimers with translocase and helicase activity.

 Hel308 is found throughout archea and in some eukaryotes, including humans.
 It contains twenty exons.